NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-mutation-testing.md

 overly optimistic about what their tests catch, or so cynical they abandon testing altogether.
 Mutation testing grounds both extremes.
 It doesn't require faith.
 It just produces data.
-Data that tells you, without ceremony, what would've slipped through.
+Data that tells you, without ceremony, what would've slipped through. [^3]

-And maybe that's what makes mutation testing hard to sell.
-It doesn't flatter you.
+[^3]: And maybe that's what makes mutation testing hard to sell.
+It doesn't
+    flatter you.
 It shows you the difference between looking tested and being tested.
 Between surface coverage and real confidence.

-But if you're building something that matters.
-An API others depend on, an authentication system, anything stateful or money-related.
+When you are building something that matters, however...
+Perhaps an API others depend on, an authentication system, anything stateful or money-related.
 This is the kind of tool you'll wish you'd introduced earlier.
+You simply cannot afford the fluff, you MUST test.

 ## Postscript